Domenico Acerbi. The Villani Family’s best assassin. Ruthless. Vicious. With no patience for weakness.

-Domenico Acerbi grew up in the shade of Sicilian lemon trees ready to give his life for the Family.
+Domenico Acerbi grew up ready to give his life for the Family.
 Ready to follow orders and exceed expectations.
 A proud man of honor.

 Seth Villani wants nothing to do with the mafia.
-Unfortunately, he doesn’t get a say when the Family pulls him right back into its fold after his mother’s death.
-Thrown into a den of serpents otherwise known as the Villani Family, Seth has to find a way to navigate in the maze of lies.
-But when Domenico Acerbi, the most vicious snake of them all, sinks his fangs into Seth, the venom changes into an aphrodisiac that courses through Seth’s veins.
+Unfortunately, he doesn’t get a say when he’s pulled back into the fold.
+Thrown into a den of serpents otherwise known as the Villani Family, Seth has to find a way to navigate the maze of lies.
+But when Domenico Acerbi, the most vicious snake of them all, sinks his fangs into Seth, letting go becomes impossible.

-Themes: Enemies to lovers, mafia, homophobia, assassin, organized crime
+Themes: Enemies to lovers, mafia, homophobia, assassin, organized crime, forced proximity

-Genre: Dark, twisted erotic romance / crime thriller
+Genre: Dark, twisted M/M romance / crime thriller

 Length: ~110,000 words

 WARNING: Adult content.
+Sizzling hot scenes.
 If you are easily offended, this book is not for you.

 Seth was led down a narrow corridor with a low ceiling so full of cables and pipes that it seemed to be adorned with industrial-themed Christmas decorations.
 They finally got to a door at the end of it, and bright light blinded Seth for a split-second when it opened.